-The Commission also believes the exceptions should be construed narrowly to avoid undermining the general rule requiring notice and optout.
-Thus, consistent with the purposes of the statute, the Commission does not believe that a consumer-initiated communication that is unrelated to a product or service should trigger the exception.
+The Agencies also believe the exceptions should be construed narrowly to avoid undermining the general rule requiring notice and opt out.
+Thus, consistent with the purposes of the statute, the Agencies do not believe that a consumer-initiated communication that is unrelated to a product or service should trigger the exception.
 A rule that allowed any consumer-initiated communication, no matter how unrelated to a product or service, to trigger the exception would not to give meaning to the phrase "in response to" and could produce incongruous results.
 For example, if a consumer calls an affiliate solely to obtain retail hours and directions or solely to opt out, the exception is not triggered because the communication does not relate to the affiliate's products or services and making a solicitation about products or services to the consumer in those circumstances would not be a reasonable response to that communication.

-The Commission recognizes, however, that if the conversation shifts to a discussion of products or services that the consumer may need, solicitations may be responsive depending upon the facts and circumstances.
+The Agencies recognize, however, that if the conversation shifts to a discussion of products or services that the consumer may need, solicitations may be responsive depending upon the facts and circumstances.
 Likewise, if a consumer who has opted out of an affiliate's use of eligibility information to make solicitations calls the affiliate for information about a particular product or service, for example, life insurance, solicitations regarding life insurance could be made in response to that call, but solicitations regarding other products or services would not be responsive.
-Finally, the Commission does not believe it is appropriate to adopt a specific time limit for making solicitations following a consumerinitiated communication about products or services because solicitations will likely be made quickly and any time limit would be arbitrary.
+Finally, the Agencies do not believe it is appropriate to adopt a specific time limit for making solicitations following a consumerinitiated communication about products or services because solicitations will likely be made quickly and any time limit would be arbitrary.

-In the final rule, the Commission has renumbered the example in proposed $\S 680.20(d)(2)(i)$ as $\S 680.21(d)(3)(i)$, and revised it to delete the references to a telephone call as the specific form of communication and the reference to providing contact information.
-As discussed above and illustrated in the examples in §§ 680.20(j)(2)(ii)(E) and (F), the need to provide contact information may vary depending on the form of communication used by the consumer.
-The new example in § 680.21(d)(3)(ii) responds to commenters' concerns by illustrating a circumstance involving a consumerinitiated communication in which a consumer does not know exactly what products or services he or she wants, but initiates a communication to obtain information about investing for a child's college education.
+In the final rules, the Agencies have renumbered the example in proposed $\S$ \.20(d)(2)(i) as $\S$ \.21(d)(3)(i), and revised it to delete the references to a telephone call as the specific form of communication and the reference to providing contact information.
+As discussed above and illustrated in the examples in §§ .20(b)(4)(ii)(E) and (F), the need to provide contact information may vary depending on the form of communication used by the consumer.
+The new example in § .21(d)(3)(ii) responds to commenters' concerns by illustrating a circumstance involving a consumer-initiated communication in which a consumer does not know exactly what products or services he or she wants, but initiates a communication to obtain information about investing for a child's college education.

-The Commission has renumbered the call-back example in proposed § 680.20(d)(2)(iii) as § 680.21(d)(3)(iii) and revised it.
-The revised example provides that where the financial institution makes an initial marketing call without using eligibility information received from an affiliate and leaves a message that invites the consumer to apply for the credit by calling a toll-free number, the consumer's response qualifies as a consumer-initiated communication about a product or service.
-The revised example balances commenters' concerns about tracking which calls are call backs and the Commission's concern that consumers may be induced into triggering the consumer-initiated communication exception as a result of inaccurate, incomplete, or deceptive telephone messages.
+The Agencies have renumbered the call-back example in proposed .20(d)(2)(iii) as §\.21(d)(3)(iii) and revised it.
+The revised example provides that where the financial institution makes an initial marketing call without using eligibility information received from an affiliate and leaves a message that invites the consumer to apply for the credit card by calling a toll-free number, the consumer's response qualifies as a consumer-initiated communication about a product or service.
+The revised example balances commenters' concerns about tracking which calls are call backs and the Agencies' concerns that consumers may be induced into triggering the consumer-initiated communication exception as a result of inaccurate, incomplete, or deceptive telephone messages.
+Moreover, the revised example is similar to a provision in the Board's Regulation Z commentary, 12 CFR part 226, supplement I, § 226.5a(a)(3)-2.